Linear supports linking your issues to GitLab and automates your merge request workflows.

 issue ID with a magic word in the MR description (e.g.

 The fastest way to link MRs to issues is to use Linear's branch name feature.
 Set the branch format in GitLab settings, then use the Copy git branch name action or shortcutCmd/Ctrl Shift . when viewing or selecting an issue.
 It will give you a uniform branch name with the issue ID which you can use to start working on your feature or bug.
+You will need to use this exact branch name to ensure linking takes place successfully.

 We recommend using common branch naming patterns throughout your teams.